aXu-AP/godot-docs/classes/class_projectsettings.rst

 \ **Note:** Enabling occlusion culling has a cost on the CPU.
 Only enable occlusion culling if you actually plan to use it.
 Large open scenes with few or no objects blocking the view will generally not benefit much from occlusion culling.
 Large open scenes generally benefit more from mesh LOD and visibility ranges (:ref:`GeometryInstance3D.visibility_range_begin<class_GeometryInstance3D_property_visibility_range_begin>` and :ref:`GeometryInstance3D.visibility_range_end<class_GeometryInstance3D_property_visibility_range_end>`) compared to occlusion culling.

+\ **Note:** Due to memory constraints, occlusion culling is not supported by default in Web export templates.
+It can be enabled by compiling custom Web export templates with ``module_raycast_enabled=yes``.

 .. rst-class:: classref-item-separator

 ----